-📚 Beginner’s Guide to Cutting and Bulking – 2 Things You Need to Know as a Novice BodybuilderPOSTED ON Jan 08, 2020
+📚 Beginner’s Guide to Cutting and Bulking – 2 Things You Need to Know as a Novice BodybuilderUPDATED ON Jul 12, 2022

 Bodybuilding is all about appearances.
 Nobody cares how much you can lift, how fast you can run, or how many pull-ups you can do.
 All that matters is that you maintain a well-balanced, muscular physique that is lean enough to really show off your musculature.